ValiantTechnology/yelp-php/README.md

 $yelpFusion = new Yelp(API_TOKEN);
 $results    = $yelpFusion->searchBusiness($testParams);
 ```
-You can use the id returned for a business with the `getBusiness()` method to retrieve detailled information.
+You can use the id returned for a business with the `getBusiness()` method to retrieve detailed information.

 Additional search parameters, along with detail on the API's response, may be found at [https://www.yelp.com/developers/documentation/v3/business_search](https://www.yelp.com/developers/documentation/v3/business_search)